 The change in our city’s climate is gradually increasing the parasite risk to pets in our community.
 Fleas are an age-old itchy and painful nuisance, but the tick risk in Toronto has been increasing every year.
 In addition to black-legged (deer) ticks that transmit Lyme Disease, other worrisome ticks include the Lone Star tick that can transmit the alpha gal (red meat) allergy to humans, and brown dog ticks, which can live indoors and cause home infestations.
 Heartworm is also a rising risk, due to high infection rates among the coyotes living in our parks and ravines, and the increasing numbers of globe-trotting dogs in Toronto.

 Fleas are usually are out in full force after only 3 days of warm weather, but when the winter weather is mild, we see dogs and cats with fleas all year long!
 Did you know that in a typical flea infection, only 5% of the fleas are on your dog or cat?
 The other 95% are in your home!
 Fortunately fleas are easier to prevent than they are to treat.
-Our flea preventives (usually included with heartworm or tick medications for dogs) work with nearly flawless efficacy to prevent fleas from infecting your pet and infesting your home.
+Our flea preventives (all-in-one TRIO is our preference for dogs) work with nearly flawless efficacy to prevent fleas from infecting your pet and infesting your home.
 For cats, Revolution Plus kills fleas within hours and also protects against ticks!